sipeed/MaixPy/docs/doc/en/README.md

 Note that the serial port can only directly connect to other microcontrollers. **If you want to communicate with a computer via a serial port, you must provide a USB-to-serial module yourself.**

 Usage:
-* Hardware connection: You can connect the device to the `Type-C one-to-two mini board`, which allows you to connect the device via serial to your main controller, such as `Arduino`, `Raspberry Pi`, `STM32`, etc.
+* Hardware connection: You can connect the device to the `Type-C one-to-two mini board`(For MaixCAM-Pro is 6Pin interface), which allows you to connect the device via serial to your main controller, such as `Arduino`, `Raspberry Pi`, `STM32`, etc.
 * Open the application you want to use, such as QR code recognition.
 When the device scans a QR code, it will send the result to your main controller via serial.
 > The serial baud rate is `115200`, the data format is `8N1`, and the protocol follows the [Maix Serial Communication Protocol Standard](https://github.com/sipeed/MaixCDK/blob/master/docs/doc/convention/protocol.md).
 You can find the corresponding application introduction on the [MaixHub APP](https://maixhub.com/app) to view the protocol.
 > If APP no serial output, you can also do it by yourself, follow function examples and [UART usage doc](./peripheral/uart.md) to add function and serial output.